-Ah, the NNN Lease, or Triple Net Lease—a favorite buzzword amongst commercial real estate professionals.
+Ah, the NNN Lease, or Triple Net Lease—a common buzzword amongst commercial real estate professionals.

-If you don’t know what a triple net lease (NNN) is, don’t worry—despite the popularity of the NNN lease, the term and lease structure is still commonly misunderstood across the industry.
-Below, we examine what triple net leases actually are, when they’re used and why they’re so popular.
+If you don’t know what a triple net lease (NNN) is, don’t worry—below, we examine what triple net leases actually are, when they’re used and what makes them popular.

 What is a Triple Net Lease?

-Simply put, a triple net (NNN) lease is a lease structure where the tenant (usually in a single tenant building) is responsible for paying most operating expenses associated with a property’s records during their lease period.
+Simply put, a triple net (NNN) lease is a lease structure where the tenant (usually in a single-tenant building) is responsible for paying a building’s operating expenses during their lease period, in addition to rent.

-So, when most people talk about a triple net or NNN lease, they are usually thinking about an absolute net lease.
-However, just because a lease is called or labeled an NNN lease, does not mean it’s actually an absolute net lease.
+When most people talk about a triple net or NNN lease, they are usually thinking about an absolute net lease.

 As we mentioned before, tenants who rent under triple net leases are responsible for the majority of the expenses associated with their property.